thomas051083/psd-psw/_pswlf-2020/0d-professionalpd.md

 		</figure>
 <br> In today's rapidly changing environment and workplace, being resilient and agile is essential to thrive and adapt to greater demands and challenges.
 <br> Learn practical pointers on:
-	<br>∙Embracing and managing change at the workplace
+<br>• Embracing and managing change at the workplace
-	<br>∙Developing a growth mindset to strengthen your own learn-ability
+<br>• Developing a growth mindset to strengthen your own learn-ability
-	<br>∙Learning to work agilely and engage in constant innovation and learning<br>
+<br>• Learning to work agilely and engage in constant innovation and learning<br>
     </div>
     <div class="col is-4">
 	    <figure style="margin:0;">